SAPikachu/flash3kyuu_deband/ReadMe.txt

 	Banding detection threshold.
 If difference between current pixel and reference pixel is less than threshold, it will be considered as banded.

+	If set to 0, the corresponding plane will be untouched regardless of dither settings.

 	Default: 1

 ditherY ditherC